What is Outpatient Drug Detox? Finding the Right Programs and Centers

 Many people want to quit drugs or alcohol but do not have the luxury of checking in to an inpatient facility for 30 days or more.
 Very often recovering addicts need to keeping working and taking care of their family while trying to overcome a substance use disorder.
 Outpatient drug detoxification in a safe, effective, affordable way of getting on the path to recovery.
 Outpatient detox centers offer medically-assisted detoxification as the first step in drug and alcohol treatment.
-Read on to find out more about outpatient detox and how it compares to inpatient treatment.
+Read about outpatient detox and how it compares to inpatient treatment.

 Outpatient Drug Detox: Flexible, Low-Cost Addiction Therapy

 What is a detox program?
 Why is detox from substances important?
 Alcohol or drug detoxification is a supervised program consisting of medically-assisted addiction treatment to help people overcome physical and psychological dependence on illicit substances.
 It is often the first step in recovery for individuals with substance use disorders.
 During residential or non-residential detox for alcohol and drugs, recovering addicts are monitored and treated for withdrawal symptoms.
 Co-occurring medical and psychiatric issues are also addressed.
-The ultimate goal of detoxification is to help recovering addicts achieve a drug-free state and enter long-term rehab.

 Non-residential detoxification programs allow recovering addicts to continue living at home and to maintain their daily routine while they receive care for addiction recovery.
 In contrast, patients receiving residential care for drug detox are admitted to a hospital or rehab facility where they must remain for the duration of the treatment.
 Medically-monitored outpatient alcohol withdrawal or drug detox is an effective, safe, flexible, and affordable treatment option for people with mild-to-moderate substance abuse.
 Non-residential detox for alcohol and drugs is available at doctors’ offices, hospitals, and specialized substance abuse treatment centers.